 - Will Disneyland regularly swap out rides between the Genie+ and a la carte purchase buckets?
 Will that only happen when a new ride is launched?
 Could it happen seasonally when ride overlays like Haunted Mansion Holiday are available?

-- Will there be a minimum or maximum price published for the la carte Lightning Lane attractions?
+- Will there be a minimum or maximum price published for the la carte Lightning Lane attractions at Disneyland?

 - How fast will a la carte Lightning Lane attractions “sell out” for the day?
-(Or at least, how fast will the preferred times sell out?)
+(Or at least, how fast will the preferred times on the more preferred rides sell out?)
+Early data out of Disney World suggests Rise of the Resistance goes very fast but that the others all have reasonable availability.

 - Is the $20 Disney Genie+ price here to stay or will the cost for it, like MaxPass, increase significantly over a short period of time?
 (MaxPass went from $10 in 2017 to $15 in 2019 to $20 in 2020).